Welcome to Where to see Sperm Whales!

 Sperm whales hunting tactics

-Sperm whales usually eat a little over 900 kg (almost 2,000 pounds) of food every single day.
-To find their prey (preferably giant squid), they dive somewhere between 300 and 1,200 metres (990 and 4,000 feet), though they can go as deep as 2 km (1.2 miles) while on the hunt.
+Sperm whales are voracious eaters, consuming a staggering 900 kg (almost 2,000 pounds) of food each day.
+To locate their preferred prey, which includes giant squid, they embark on dives ranging from 300 to 1,200 meters (990 to 4,000 feet), although they can plunge as deep as 2 km (1.2 miles) when on the hunt.
+These dives typically last about an hour.

 9 Fun Facts About Sperm Whales